 Title IX and Minority Rights

-Individuals have brought claims under Title IX that contend that Title IX policies ultimately discriminate on the basis of race and that there is a disparate impact on minority communities.
+Individuals have brought claims under Title IX that contend that Title IX policies ultimately discriminate on the basis of race and that there is a disparate impact on racial minority groups.
+In the future, we may see claims of disparate impact on or lack of effectiveness at protecting sexual and gender minorities as well.

 Title IX and Disparate Impact on Minority Communities